Monitoring US Treasury Supply-Demand with AI: A Practical Framework

 - Treasury Direct - Official Treasury auction announcements and data

-- TIC Data - Monthly foreign holdings data
+- TIC Data - Monthly foreign holdings of US Treasuries

 - Federal Reserve FRED - Economic data and Fed balance sheet